DanielaS-Tochi/sui-move-template/README.md

 ### Step 3: Verify the Environment
 Once the Codespace is ready:
-1. Open a terminal in the Codespace (Ctrl+` or Terminal > New Terminal in VS Code).
+1. Open a terminal in the Codespace (Ctrl+` or **Terminal** > **New Terminal** in VS Code).
+2. Open the sample files for reference:
+   - In the VS Code Explorer, navigate to `sui-move-example/sources/example.move` and double-click to open it.
+   - Open `README.md` in the root directory for further instructions.
-2. Run the following command to verify the SUI CLI installation:
+3. Run the following command to verify the SUI CLI installation:
    ```bash
    sui --version